10 ways to boost your pension savings and get a comfortable retirement

 Your pension is your income for when you stop working, yet millions of us simply do not save enough.

-The average UK pension pot stands at £61,897, according to the Financial Conduct Authority (opens in new tab).
-With current annuity rates, this sum would provide an annual income of £3,000 from age 67.
-If you add that to the state pension (worth £9,339 a year if you qualify for the full payout), you’ll have about £12,000 a year for retirement.
+The average UK pension pot stands at £61,897, according to the Financial Conduct Authority.
+If you purchased an annuity, this amount would provide an annual income of £3,000 from age 67.
+If you add that to the state pension (worth £10,600 a year if you qualify for the full payout), you’ll have about £13,600 a year for retirement.

 Here are 10 ways to enhance your pension savings.

-To boost your pension savings without noticing is to divert any small pay-rises into it.
-If you earn £30,000 a year and get a 1% pay rise, and increase your pension contribution from 8% to 9% you could end up with an astounding £20,928 extra in your pension pot by the time you retire, according to Hargreaves Lansdown.
+A clever way to boost your pension savings without noticing is to divert any small pay-rises into it.
+If you earn £30,000 a year and get a 1% pay rise and increase your pension contribution from 8% to 9%, you could end up with an astounding £20,928 extra in your pension pot by the time you retire, according to the wealth manager Hargreaves Lansdown.

-This is based on a 30-year-old, and assumes investment growth of 5% each year, according to calculations by the investment platform Hargreaves Lansdown (opens in new tab).
+This is based on a 30-year-old, and assumes investment growth of 5% each year.

 If you keep the 1% pay rise for your pay packet in this example, you’d only be looking at an extra £20 a month.